2004-02-09 11:34:06 -0500 | Java | 14 CommentsNo more tricky integers.

 (currently in public review).

-201 includes the new enum language facility, so I thought I would have a play
+language facility, so I thought I would have a play

 around.
 The results follow, for those who dare to tread — the tiger pounces here.